 Directed and written by Natalia Shevchenko, Produced by Yevhen Tkach*

-Followed by discussion with the filmmakers and research experts about the ecological consequences of war and scientific work in war zones.
+Followed by a discussion about the ecological consequences of war and scientific work in war zones with producer Yevhen Tkach and Adrien Mestrot – professor of soil science, University of Bern

 The documentary shows the impact of the current war on the environment in Ukraine and how scientists from different disciplines are working to document what is happening in order to assess the consequences for ecosystems.
 The film was made under the difficult conditions of martial law and restricted access to mined areas.